by Ruchira Paul

 Michael Dibdin (Italy) Inspector Aurelio Zen

 Michael Dibdin was British by birth, died in the US and lived in Italy for a while.
 His popular Aurelio Zen books feature the capable but crotchety inspector from Venice who lives with his mother in Rome.
 An experienced and dedicated crime fighter, Zen is not above the occasional deception, pulling rank and intimidation of witnesses to ensure results.
-The books are set in different Italian cities and Dibdin does a good job of capturing the character of each place, its inhabitants and Zen's dyspeptic view of life.
+Aurelio Zen mysteries are set in different Italian cities and Dibdin does a good job of capturing the character of each place, its inhabitants and the protagonist's dyspeptic view of life everywhere he finds himself.

 Petros Markaris: (Greece) Inspector Costas Haritos